volodymyrhudyma/blog/content/blog/post-a-tweet-using-twitter-api.md

 And that's it!

-We used "**statuses/update**" method, which is described in the [official documentation](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/post-and-engage/api-reference/post-statuses-update).
+We used "**statuses/update**" method, described in the [official documentation](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/post-and-engage/api-reference/post-statuses-update).

-Read it to find out what other parameters we could have added to make a tweet containing even more information that just a plain text.
+Read it to find out what other parameters we could have used to create a tweet that contains even more information than just a simple text.

 Finally, open the **package.json** file and add a new script to run an application: